MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/Running-Remote-Commands.md

 You can run commands on one or hundreds of computers with a single Windows PowerShell command.
 Windows PowerShell supports remote computing by using various technologies, including WMI, RPC, and WS\-Management.

 ## Remoting Without Configuration
-Many Windows PowerShell cmdlets have a ComputerName parameter that enables you to collect data and change settings one or more remote computers.
+Many Windows PowerShell cmdlets have the ComputerName parameter that enables you to collect data and change settings on one or more remote computers.
 They use a variety of communication technologies and many work on all Windows operating systems that Windows PowerShell supports without any special configuration.

 These cmdlets include: